Cable Issues: Type, Attenuation, Crosstalk, Termination, and TX/RX

 Key Takeaways

-- Layer 1 troubleshooting starts with media type, distance, connectors, pinout, bend radius, and link indicators.
+- Layer 1 troubleshooting starts with media type, distance, connectors, pinout, bend radius, and link indicators before any logical check.

-- Incorrect cable type or rating can cause no link, low speed negotiation, errors, or intermittent connectivity.
+- Incorrect cable type or category rating can cause no link, a down-negotiated speed, errors, or intermittent connectivity.

-- Attenuation is signal loss over distance; crosstalk is unwanted coupling between pairs or adjacent cables.
+- Attenuation is signal loss over distance; crosstalk is unwanted coupling between pairs or adjacent cables, measured as NEXT and FEXT.

 - Bad terminations, split pairs, damaged connectors, and poorly seated patch cords commonly create CRC errors and flapping links.

-- Transposed transmit and receive pairs or strands can prevent a link unless the devices support correction.
+- Transposed transmit and receive pairs or fiber strands prevent a link unless devices support Auto-MDI-X or auto-polarity correction.

 Cable Issues and Layer 1 Symptoms

-Physical problems are often simple, but they can look like complex network failures.
-A bad patch cord can create application timeouts.
-A cable run that exceeds distance limits can appear as random packet loss.
-A fiber pair with transmit and receive reversed can look like a switch or server failure because the link never comes up.
+Physical problems are often simple, but they masquerade as complex network failures.
+A bad patch cord produces application timeouts.
+A run that exceeds the 100-meter copper channel limit (90 m horizontal plus 10 m of patch cords) appears as random packet loss.
+A fiber pair with transmit (TX) and receive (RX) reversed looks like a dead switch or server because the link never establishes.
+Domain 5 carries 24% of the N10-009 exam weight, so this is the single largest scored troubleshooting area on a test of up to 90 questions, 90 minutes, passing at 720 on a 100-900 scale.

-Start with the evidence closest to the signal: link lights, interface status, negotiated speed and duplex, error counters, cable test results, optical levels, and the physical path between devices.
+Always start with the evidence closest to the signal: link lights, interface status, negotiated speed and duplex, error counters, cable-test results, optical levels, and the physical path.
+CompTIA's troubleshooting methodology runs top-down from identifying the problem, but technicians work bottom-up from Layer 1 because the cheapest fixes live there.

 Common Cable Faults